 Consumer law changed significantly on 13 June 2014.
 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 will reform the rules on distance selling as well as doorstep selling.
 They will also make key changes to most other consumer contracts.
-Lyndsay Gough explains the new Regulations and what they mean for businesses selling goods and services to consumers.
+This article explains the new Regulations and what they mean for businesses selling goods and services to consumers.

 Reform of UK consumer law

 The new Regulations implement most of the provisions of the EU Consumer Rights Directive (Directive 2011/83/EU), which aims to harmonise consumer protection rules throughout all Member States.

 These new Regulations are quite separate from the Consumer Rights Bill, which is currently going through Parliament.
 The Bill is intended to reform and consolidate much of consumer law in the UK.